Talimogene Laherparepvec (Imlygic®, T-VEC)

 Herpes Infection

 Because this medication contains the herpes virus, it can cause a herpes infection.
-Symptoms of a herpes infection include:
+Symptoms of a herpes infection are:

-If you, or anyone in close contact with you, are experiencing any of these symptoms, it is important to notify your healthcare provider to be evaluated.
+If you, or anyone in close contact with you, has any of these symptoms, it is important to notify your provider to be evaluated.

 Nausea and/or Vomiting

-• Plasmacytoma: In clinical trials, the development of plasmacytoma in patients with co-existing multiple myeloma has occurred.
-Be sure your healthcare team is aware if you have multiple myeloma, even if it is smoldering multiple myeloma.
+- Plasmacytoma: In clinical trials, the development of plasmacytoma in patients with co-existing multiple myeloma has occurred.
+Be sure your provider is aware if you have multiple myeloma, even if it is smoldering multiple myeloma.

 Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should talk with your provider before breastfeeding while receiving this medication.